Backstepping Neural Operators for $2\times 2$ Hyperbolic PDEs: Introduction

+Aiming at stabilizing a two-phase slugging phenomenon observed in oil drilling processes \cite{di2012model}, PDE backstepping has been used to control a $2+1$ counter-convective system actuated at one boundary \cite{di2012backstepping}.
+The problem structure outlined in \cite{di2012model} has broad applicability, appearing in various multiphase flow processes like drift-flux modeling in oil drilling \cite{aarsnes2014control} and coupled water-sediment dynamics in river breaches \cite{diagne2017backstepping}.
+In the latter case, the backstepping method achieves exponential stabilization of supercritical flow regimes, which was not attainable by the design proposed in \cite{di2012backstepping}.
+A similar system's structure, but in the $3+1$ form, can be found in \cite{burkhardt2021stop}, where the control of a two-class traffic system is studied.

-Generalized results on the exponential stabilization of an arbitrary number of coupled waves among which a single controlled pattern is assumed, was achieved in \cite{Meglio2013} by extending the backstepping approach \cite{Vazquez2011,di2012backstepping} to the so-called $n+1$ system.
-Later on, a more general systems consisting of $n+m$ coupled linear hyperbolic PDEs systems was exponentially stabilized by actuating $m$ components in \cite{Hu2016} (see \cite{hu2019boundary} for the inhomogeneous quasilinear case) and stability in minimum time provided in \cite{Auriol2015MinimumTC}.
-Following these major developments, \cite{Anfinsen2016} proposed an adaptive observer capable of estimating boundary parameters of an $n+1$ system inspired by the need of identifying the bottom hole influxes of hydrocarbon caused by high pressure formations in the well during oil drilling operation.
-The extension of \cite{Anfinsen2016} to $n+m$ systems is concealed in \cite{anfinsen2017estimation} opening new fronts on adaptive control design for coupled hyperbolic conservation laws \cite{anfinsen2019adaptive}.
-As recently proved by the authors of \cite{coron2017finite,coron2021boundary}, backstepping can stabilize linear hyperbolic balance laws with space and time dependent parameters in finite-time.
-Finally, though out of the scope of our contribution, \emph{globally exponentially} stabilizing nonlinear controllers for coupled hyperbolic systems modeling spill-free transfer are of high significance \cite{karafyllis2022spill,karafyllis2023output}.
+Generalized results on the exponential stabilization of an arbitrary number of coupled waves among which a single pattern is controlled were achieved in \cite{Meglio2013}.
+It is a non-trivial extension of the backstepping approach \cite{Vazquez2011,di2012backstepping} to the so-called $n+1$ case where the boundary actuation of a single counter-convective pattern regulates systems with an arbitrary number of coupled waves.
+Later on, systems consisting of $n+m$ coupled linear hyperbolic PDE systems were exponentially stabilized by actuating $m$ components in \cite{Hu2016} (see \cite{hu2019boundary} for the inhomogeneous quasilinear case), and stability in minimum time was provided in \cite{Auriol2015MinimumTC}.
+Following these major developments, \cite{Anfinsen2016} proposed an adaptive observer to estimate the boundary parameters of an $n+1$ system motivated by the need to identify the bottom hole influxes of hydrocarbon caused by high pressure formations in the well during oil drilling operations.
+The extension of \cite{Anfinsen2016} to $n+m$ systems in \cite{anfinsen2017estimation} was followed by major progress on adaptive control design \cite{anfinsen2019adaptive}.
+The recent results in\cite{coron2017finite,coron2021boundary} allow for finite-time stabilization of linear and coupled hyperbolic systems with space and time-dependent parameters.
+In light of the current context, it's worth noting the emergence of nonlinear controllers for nonlinear infinite-dimension systems of conservation laws \cite{karafyllis2022spill, karafyllis2023output}.
+These controllers demonstrate the potential for achieving global exponential stabilization of spill-free transfer systems governed by nonlinear and coupled hyperbolic systems.